codekitchen/liferaft/README.md

 ## Future Directions

 I do hope to eventually expand repeatable, deterministic testing to a much larger subset of Go programs, even ones not carefully designed around a purely functional core.
 I have done some experiments with modifying the Go runtime to allow controlling sources of non-determinism, such as setting the random seed that `select` uses, and enabling a mode where the core scheduler logic is deterministic.
 But a lot more study and work is needed here.
+This might be very difficult to do in a way that doesn't affect performance or security, and is acceptable to merge into go core.

+I am hoping that my explorations in this repo will help me better understand what that hypothetical more general solution needs to look like.